-P P ====================================== Include a section in the LEA and school parent and family engagement policies describing how the school will coordinate and integrate parent and family engagement activities with programs listed in Section 1116(e)(4).
+Include a section in the LEA and school parent and family engagement policies describing how the school will coordinate and integrate parent and family engagement activities with programs listed in Section 1116(e)(4).
 Distribute and share information with these programs concerning school events and activities for parents that help support student learning and promote academic achievement.
 Integrate with identified programs as stated in the law by inviting parents of these children to participate in school programs and events focused on improving school transitions for students and families.
 Open school and district facility space and invite parent groups from these programs to utilize available space to conduct meetings and activities.
 Provide information and resources to support school orientation for parents and students to assist in successful student transitions to school.
 Establish a school transition team to design and implement programs and activities that create a welcoming and supportive environment and prepare students and families for transition.
-Prepare families for a new school year by creating a school orientation video explaining the school and class requirements and educational differences that students and parents can expect to experience.
+Deliver educational materials with the help of district and school staff to the parents of children participating in these programs to provide resources that will prepare students and parents academically.
+Wieets Comphance innovative implementation Exceptional Implementation school parent and family engagement policies describing how the school will coordinate and integrate parent and family engagement activities with programs listed in Section 1116(e)(4).
+Distribute and share information with these programs concerning school events and activities for parents that help support student learning and promote academic achievement.
+Integrate with identified programs as stated in the law by inviting parents of these children to participate in school programs and events focused on improving school transitions for students and and invite parent groups from these programs to utilize available space to conduct meetings and activities.
+Provide information and resources to support school orientation for parents and students to assist in successful student transitions to school.
+Establish a school transition team to design and implement programs and activities that create a welcoming and supportive environment and prepare year by creating a school orientation video explaining the school and class requirements and educational differences that students and parents can expect to experience.
 Allow parents of upcoming students to participate in a guided tour and follow a sample student day.
-Deliver educational materials with the help of district and school staff to the parents of children participating in these programs to provide resources that will prepare students and parents academically.
+Deliver educational materials with the help of district and school staff to the parents of children participating in these programs to provide resources that will prepare students

-Meets Compliance Innovative Implementation Exceptional Implementation • Coordinate with the corresponding organizations to strengthen communication and enhance potential opportunities for parent and family engagement. • Create and utilize a parent resource center that provides parents with educational materials and resources as well as provides a gathering place at the school for parents to meet and volunteer.
-Transform an old school bus into a parent resource center on wheels to provide parents with educational materials to assist their children in their own community. □ Not Compliant □ Meets Compliance □ Innovative □ Exceptional
+Meets Compliance Innovative Implementation Exceptional Implementation Coordinate with the corresponding organizations to strengthen communication and enhance potential opportunities for parent and family engagement. • Create and utilize a parent resource center that provides parents with educational materials and resources as well as provides a gathering place at the school for parents to meet and volunteer.
+Transform an old school bus into a parent resource center on wheels to provide parents with educational materials to assist their children in their own community. □ Not Compliant □ M eets Compliance 🔲 Innov vative Exceptional